OlivierSohn/hamazed/BACKLOG.md

+- mutableByteArrayContents returns a pointer.

+TODO allocate one block of memory, make sure different workers do not share cachelines.

 - see if
 (12,24), 4 component, 0.5 wall. | Best mean: 9'374'925 (us)
 can be faster when graph memory is preallocated (next to matrix memory?)